Real Estate Investment Banking

 Institutional Capital Is Already Executing This Structure

-The net lease sale-leaseback market is deep, liquid, and accelerating — and institutional buyers have already proven the model with banks.
+The net lease sale-leaseback market is deep, liquid, and accelerating.
+Institutional buyers have proven the model with banks — and credit unions represent the next phase, with structurally stronger credit profiles.

 Why Credit Union Tenants Are Premium Product

-CUs enter NCUA conservatorship, not Chapter 11.
-Leases survive — the regulator's priority is continuity of operations.
+CUs enter NCUA conservatorship — not Chapter 11.
+Leases survive.
+The regulator's priority is member continuity, which means your rent keeps coming.

 Counter-Cyclical Demand

-Market data sourced from CBRE, The Boulder Group, Northmarq, and American Banker.
+Market data sourced from CBRE, The Boulder Group, SLB Capital Advisors, and American Banker.
 SREA does not represent or imply an advisory or placement relationship with any named institutional buyer.

 Contact